thibaudcolas/draftail.org/README.md

 See anything you like in here?
 Anything missing?
 We welcome all support, whether on bug reports, feature requests, code, design, reviews, tests, documentation, and more.
 Please have a look at our [contribution guidelines](.github/CONTRIBUTING.md).

 If you just want to set up the project on your own computer, the contribution guidelines also contain all of the setup commands.

+## Credits

+The Draftail website is built with [Docusaurus](https://docusaurus.io/).
+Its search is powered by [Algolia DocSearch](https://community.algolia.com/docsearch/), and the site is hosted on [Netlify](https://www.netlify.com/).